Thesis submission and examination

 Your supervisor will be notified once your thesis has been submitted online.
 The thesis submission will need to be approved by your Principal Supervisor, REPL (or equivalent) and Associate Dean: Research Education before Graduate Research can commence the examination process.
 You may view the dates that your Supervisor, REPL (or equivalent) and Associate Dean: Research Education approve your thesis submission via the Thesis Tracking page in your Student Portal.
 Once your Associate Dean: Research Education has approved your thesis submission for examination your consumption will be stopped and any active scholarships will be ended.
 It is important to allow sufficient time for the approval process to occur and consumption to stop.
 You should allow 5 - 10 days for this process.
 For more information on consumption and fees please refer to Fees and Enrolment.

 If your examiners have already agreed to examine the thesis (via your Supervisor's initial contact, refer above) and Graduate Research have received your approved nominated examiners, your digital thesis will be dispatched immediately, along with all required documentation.
 For additional information regarding the thesis submission timelines and responsibilities refer to the Examination Checklist.

 If one or more of your examiners have requested a hard copy of your thesis you will need to provide this to Graduate Research once you have received notification that your Associate Dean: Research Education has approved your thesis submission for examination.

 All hard copy theses need to be prepared in accordance with the Academic Regulations.

-A copy of Examiner FAQs (PDF 276kb) are also sent to each examiner with the thesis
+A copy of Frequently Asked Questions for Examiners (PDF 244kb) are also sent to each examiner with the thesis.

 - Thesis Submission for Examination User Guide (PDF 732kb)